On the largest Lyapunov exponent for products of Gaussian matrices: Proof of the formula for the largest Lyapunov exponent

+Now, let us change the contour.
+As before, let the contour start at a large $ R>\max \left\{ y_{i}\right\} ,$ goes along the upper edge of the real axis to $r>0,$ which is smaller than all of $y_{i},$ then crosses to the lower edge of the real axis, and then returns along this lower edge to $R.$

-Next, we move the contour of integration so that it starts at $-\infty ,$ goes along the upper edge of the real axis to $-r,$ then circles around the $ 0$ in the clockwise direction, and then returns to $-\infty $ along the lower edge of the real axis.
-Then by computing the integrals over the two rays and the circle, and by taking the radius of the circle to zero, we find that
+Next, let us move this contour of integration so that the new contour $ \mathcal{C}^{\prime }$ starts at $-R,$ goes along the upper edge of the real axis to $-r,$ then goes along the circle of radius $r$ around the $0$ in the clockwise direction, and then returns to $-R$ along the lower edge of the real axis.
+The change in the integral corresponding to the change from contour $\mathcal{C}$ to contour $\mathcal{C}^{\prime }$ is small for large $ R.$